JuanLealTec/python-refresher/docs/08_nested_multiple_conditionals.md

     ### 1.1.
 Multiple Conditionals

     This structure, using the `if/elif/else` chain, is used to handle multiple mutually exclusive cases (only one can be true).
+While you can only have one `if` and one `else`, you can include as many `elif` blocks as needed to evaluate multiple conditions.
 Conditions are evaluated in sequence from top to bottom.
-    The first condition that evaluates to `True` executes its corresponding block, and the rest of the entire chain is immediately skipped.

     Exclusive Sequence Example: